cw-edu/rserver/README.md

 In short, we can use the VS code text editor interface to connect to an emulated computer and run code over the internet.
 The `cw-edu` organization utilizes GitHub for Education, providing educational credits for codespace compute hours.
 There should be no cost to you to use the service.
-Indidividual topics are included as submodules pointing to their own Git repository.

 ## Cloud Computing with GitHub Codespaces
 GitHub codespaces is a cloud computing service that provides **virtual machine** access.
 A virtual machine (VM) is an emulated computer system.
 A single powerful computer can simultaneously emulate many smaller VMs.